SmeetShah-marchant/Ballers/README.md

 Score: Lakers 124-114 Heat.

 The Lakers take game two in another great performance to take a leading command in this series.
-LeBron James played another great game scoring
+LeBron James played another great game scoring 33 points, 9 assists and 9 rebounds along with Anthony Davis who scored 32 points and 14 rebounds.